mbrewerton/mGrid/README.md

 In order to change the amount of padding in the SASS, simply edit the `$padding` variable at the top of the mGrid.scss file.

+## Compatibility:
+- IE: **9**
+- Chrome: **4.0**
+- Firefox: **3.5**
+- Safari: **3.2**

+**This is the lowest known versions of browsers that full functionality of mGrid-core will work with. mGrid-core is not fully tested on all browsers and you are using it at your own risk.
+I do my best to constantly test new mGrid features across all browsers, but in the case that a bug has been missed, please be sure to raise it so it can be fixed.**

 # How To Use

 To use the grid system, you simply need to create a parent container with the class `container` and then use the appropriate `col-` class.
 The grid uses a 12-column system, so `col-3` is 1/4 width, `col-6` is 1/2 width, `col-9` is 3/4 width and `col-12` is full width.
 The cols will fill the width of the *parent* container that they are in.